fbpx

 There are nearly 3,400 dams in Pennsylvania regulated by the state.
 Many of those are “low head” dams spanning from one side of a creek or river to the other, affecting the water flow.

-“About 75 to 80% of the dams in Pennsylvania are low head dams like this,” Lisa Hollingsworth-Segedy of American Rivers, referring to the Woodland Dam built in 1929 along Little Sewickley Creek in northern Allegheny County.
+“About 75 to 80% of the dams in Pennsylvania are low head dams like this,” said Lisa Hollingsworth-Segedy of American Rivers, referring to the Woodland Dam built in 1929 along Little Sewickley Creek in northern Allegheny County.

 LISTEN to the story